arduino/aws-s3-integration/README.md

-# Arduino AWS S3 exporter
+# Arduino AWS S3 CSV exporter

 This project provides a way to extract time series samples from Arduino cloud, publishing to a S3 destination bucket.
-Things can be filterd by tags.
+Data are extracted at the given resolution via a scheduled Lambda function.
+Then samples are stored in CSV files and saved to S3.

-## Deployment schema
+## Architecture

-S3 exporter is based on a Go lambda function triggered by periodic events from EventBridge.
+S3 exporter is based on a Go lambda function triggered by periodic event from EventBridge.
-Job is configured to extract samples for a 60min time window.
+Job is configured to extract samples for a 60min time window with the default resolution of 5min.
-One file is created per run, containing all samples for the given hour.
-Time series samples are exported in UTC.
+One file is created per execution, containing all samples for selected things.
+Time series samples are exported at UTC timezone.
+By default, all Arduino things present in the account are exported: it is possible to filter them via tags configuration.

 CSV produced has the following structure:
 ```console